 This motherboard automatically determines the CPU clock frequency and system bus frequency for the processor.
-You may be able to change these settings by making changes to jumpers on the motherboard, or changing the settings in the system Setup Utility.
+You may be able to change the settings in the system Setup Utility.
 We strongly recommend that you do not over-clock processors or other components to run faster than their rated speed.

+Warning:

-Warning: Over-clocking components can adversely affect the reliability of the system and introduce errors into your system.
-Over-clocking can permanently damage the motherboard by generating excess heat in components that are run beyond the rated limits.
+- 1. Over-clocking components can adversely affect the reliability of the system and introduce errors into your system.
+Over-clocking can permanently damage the motherboard by generating excess heat in components that are run beyond the rated limits. - 2.
+Always remove the AC power by unplugging the power cord from the power outlet before installing or removing the motherboard or other hardware components.